-Earlier this year I moved to Denver, Colorado after living for several years overseas.
-Having always dreamt about becoming a docent at a house museum (yes, my goals are that specific), one of the first things I did was sign up to volunteer at the Molly Brown House Museum, located, luckily, a few blocks away from my Capitol Hill, Denver apartment.
+I am a Denver transplant.
+Having always dreamt about becoming a docent at a house museum (yes, my goals are that specific), one of the first things I did when I moved to the city was to sign up to volunteer at the Molly Brown House Museum, located, luckily, a few blocks away from my Capitol Hill, Denver apartment.
 Success!

-As a passionate student of women’s history and also having gone through the docent training at the museum, it has been satisfying to hear so many visitors to the museum ask about the mythical aspects of Molly Brown’s story, and it has been a pleasure to play a role in helping to spread some greater-than-fiction truths about this extraordinary woman’s life.
-Here is a list of five of my favorite things about this woman who, as you will see, needs no embellishment to tell her remarkable story.
+As a passionate student of women’s history and also having gone through the docent training at the museum, it has been satisfying to hear so many visitors to the museum ask about the mythical aspects of Molly Brown’s story.
+It has been a pleasure to play a role in helping to spread some greater-than-fiction truths about this extraordinary woman’s life.
+Here is a list of five of my favorite things about Margaret Tobin Brown who, as you will see, needs no embellishment to tell her remarkable story.

 1. She never (ever) went by Molly!